anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 In principle, we could define things differently: Threshold Composition could be defined using `&&` and `||` as primitives, by building a disjunction of every possible conjunction that satisfies the threshold.

-However, this takes much more space to express, so we use the equally general and more numerically efficient threshold composition abstraction.
+In several important cases, however, this takes much more space to express, so we use the equally general and more numerically efficient threshold composition abstraction.

 ### Opaque Composition